Pyrad/pyradnotes/source/CPP/ReadingMinutesEffectiveModernCPP.md

 > - `auto` type deduction is usually the same as template type deduction, but `auto` type deduction assumes that a braced initializer represents a `std::initializer_list`, and template type deduction doesn’t.
 > - `auto` in a function return type or a lambda parameter implies template type deduction, not `auto type` deduction.

+## Item 3: Understand `decltype`

+> In C++11, perhaps the primary use for `decltype` is declaring function templates where the function’s return type depends on its parameter types.

+**trailing return type**

+- C++11中就可以使用
+- 优点是因为类型后置了，所以函数参数可以在类型中使用

+> Rather, it indicates that C++11’s *trailing return type* syntax is being used, i.e., that the function’s return type will be declared following the parameter list (after the “->”).
+A trailing return type has the  advantage that the function’s parameters can be used in the specification of the return type.